There’s a fine line between staying in touch...and being downright obnoxious.

 1) Is it useful?

 Does the content of your email teach the reader something?
-Or does it provide a tool—a PDF guide, or maybe a link to your property search tool?
+Does it provide info that will save them time or money?
+Does it provide a tool—a PDF guide, or maybe a link to your property search tool?
 If the answer is No to all of the above...your email isn’t useful.
 And that makes it annoying.

 This is the #1 rule of content marketing: Make it useful.
 Make it worth their time.
 Provide value.